PAT: Accelerating LLM Decoding via Prefix-Aware Attention with Resource Efficient Multi-Tile Kernel: Evaluation

 \subsection{Experiment Setup}

-\parab{Models and Testbed.} For end-to-end online serving (\secref{sec:eval_e2e}), we use two representative open-source models: Qwen3-8B~\cite{yang2025qwen3} and Llama3-8B~\cite{meta2024llama3}.
-All experiments run on the NVIDIA A100-80GB-SXM4 GPU.
-Hardware info is summarized in \tabref{tab:background_gpu_memory}.
-Software environment is CUDA 12.4 and PyTorch 2.7.0.
+\parab{Models and Testbed.} For kernel benchmark (\secref{sec:eval_kernel_perf}), we evaluate \sysname on both NVIDIA A100 GPU (80GB) and NVIDIA H100 GPU.
+For end-to-end online serving (\secref{sec:eval_e2e}), we use two representative LLMs, Qwen3-8B and Llama-3-8B, on a single A100 GPU.
+We further evaluate \sysname under distributed settings and Mixture-of-Experts (MoE) architectures in \secref{sec:eval_dist_moe} using Qwen2.5-72B-Instruct on four A100 GPUs and Qwen3-30B-A3B on one A100 GPU.
+The software environment is CUDA 12.4 and PyTorch 2.7.0.